-- Push the splitter control lever forward to split the log.
+- 1. Push the splitter control lever forward to split the log.
 Push the log most of the way through the wedge.
 When there is enough space in the splitting cradle for the next block, retract the cylinder. - 2.
-Pull the lever fully back into the detent to engage Auto-return.
+Pull the lever fully back into the detent.
 (The lever resets to neutral once the cylinder is fully retracted.)